wacncontent/CustomizeTool/output/articles/media-services/media-services-overview.md

 - [AMS Live Streaming Workflow](http://azure.microsoft.com/documentation/learning-paths/media-services-streaming-live/)
 - [AMS on Demand Streaming Workflow](http://azure.microsoft.com/documentation/learning-paths/media-services-streaming-on-demand/)

+##Poster

+[Here](http://azure.microsoft.com/documentation/infographics/media-services/) you can view the Azure Media Services  poster that depicts AMS workflows, from media creation through consumption.

 ##Prerequisites

 To start using Azure Media Services, you should have the following:

 3. An Azure account.
 If you don't have an account, you can create a trial account in just a couple of minutes.
 For details, see [Azure Trial](/pricing/1rmb-trial/).
 2. An Azure Media Services account.
-Use Azure Management Portal, .NET, or REST API to create Azure Media Services account.
+Use the Azure Management Portal, .NET, or REST API to create Azure Media Services account.
 For more information, see [Create Account](/documentation/articles/media-services-create-account).
 3. (Optional) Set up development environment.
 Choose .NET or REST API for your development environment.
 For more information, see [Set up environment](/documentation/articles/media-services-dotnet-how-to-use).

 	Also, learn how to connect  programmatically [Connect](/documentation/articles/media-services-dotnet-connect_programmatically).